-There are a few key questions that can shape whether we recommend an LED fixture or a screw-in replacement.
+There are four key questions that can shape whether we recommend an LED fixture or a screw-in replacement.
 These aren’t a hard-and-fast rule, but these questions may serve as a compass as you navigate the rough waters of buying LED lighting.

 1. Are you working on a new construction project or complete remodel?